 3102F.4.5 Follow-up actions.
 Follow-up actions shall be assigned upon completion of the post-event inspection of each berthing system.
-Table 31F-2-6 specifies remedial action priorities and actions for mechanical and electrical deficiencies.
-Table 31F-2-7 specifies various options for structural systems.
+Table 31F-2-5 specifies remedial action priorities for deficiencies.
+Table 31F-2-6 specifies various follow-up actions.
 Multiple follow-up actions may be assigned; however, guidance should be provided as to the order in which the follow-up actions should be carried-out.
 Follow-up actions shall be subject to Division approval.